 Average Weather in Detroit Michigan, United States

-In Detroit, the temperature typically varies from 20°F to 83°F over the course of the year, and is rarely below 6°F or above 91°F.
+In Detroit, the summers are warm, the winters are freezing and windy, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 20°F to 83°F and is rarely below 6°F or above 91°F.

 Average High and Low Temperature